Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Introduction

 \section{Introduction}

 Electroencephalography (EEG) is a high-time-resolution brain activity monitoring technique that can track neuronal activation in real time and dynamically record brain activity.
-It plays a crucial role in brain-computer interfaces, clinical diagnosis, and cognitive neuroscience research~\cite{craik2019deep,kumari2022study,jiang2026comprehensive,li2025tale}.
+It plays a crucial role in brain-computer interfaces, clinical diagnosis, and cognitive neuroscience research~\cite{craik2019deep,kumari2022study,jiang2026comprehensive,li2025tale,he2026toward}.
 Among these, scalp electroencephalography (EEG) measures the distribution of potentials on the scalp resulting from the propagation of postsynaptic potentials and action potentials from neuronal clusters in the brain, as detected by electrodes placed on the scalp~\cite{michel2019eeg,li2025tale}.
 It offers the advantages of simplicity and high flexibility, making it widely used in clinical monitoring and diagnosis~\cite{biasiucci2018brain}.
 However, due to the influence of cranial volume conduction effects during signal propagation, its spatial resolution is relatively low~\cite{hassan2018electroencephalography,he2019electrophysiological,jiang2026comprehensive,zhao2025rgftslanet,he2025spec2volcamu}.
 That is, the measured signals represent the superimposed potentials formed by the activities of numerous sources within the brain on the scalp surface.
 These signals are characterized by weak potentials, susceptibility to external noise interference, and low signal-to-noise ratios, making it difficult to accurately decode the complex dynamic relationships of deep brain neural activities~\cite{ma2024attention,padfield2019eeg}.
+Recent studies have further explored neuroscience-informed dynamical EEG representations through spatiospectral modeling and neural manifold decoding, demonstrating the value of structured representation learning for neural decoding and feature transformation analysis~\cite{yu2025spatiospectral,yu2025neural}.
 This limitation restricts its further application in clinical settings.
 In contrast, intracranial electroencephalography (iEEG) can directly obtain neural activity signals from the cerebral cortex or deep nuclei, featuring high temporal-spatial resolution and high signal-to-noise ratio~\cite{parvizi2018human}.
 It is the gold standard for locating lesions in brain-related diseases and achieving high-precision neural decoding~\cite{parvizi2018promises,mukamel2012human}.
 However, its high surgical costs and the risks of immune reactions and infections following electrode implantation significantly limit its practical application~\cite{parvizi2018promises}.

 Given the limited spatial resolution of EEG and the difficulty in obtaining iEEG signals, the brain electroencephalogram inverse problem has emerged as a research hotspot to achieve real-time monitoring and precise localization of neuronal activity~\cite{grech2008review,basri2024inverse,baillet2017magnetoencephalography}.
 Its core lies in how to infer the spatial distribution and temporal information of cortical and deep neuronal electrical activity from EEG signals recorded on the scalp~\cite{grech2008review,michel2019eeg}.
 By solving the EEG inverse problem, it is possible to map non-invasive EEG signals to neural signals of approximately iEEG quality~\cite{sohrabpour2015effect,hedrich2017comparison}.
 This not only helps to “unlock” dynamic information from deep brain regions under non-invasive conditions~\cite{he2018electrophysiological} but also provides new technical support for precise localization of epileptic foci, analysis of brain functional mechanisms, and neural rehabilitation interventions~\cite{seeber2019subcortical}.